dataform-co/dataform/content/docs/getting-started-tutorial/committing-changes.md

 <div style="position: relative; padding-bottom: 55.93750000000001%; height: 0;"><iframe src="https://www.loom.com/embed/7e0f28b3ff8d473f9594019a7b0bff70" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen style="position: absolute; top: 0; left: 0; width: 100%; height: 100%;"></iframe></div>

-1. Press the `Comitt Changes` button:
+1. Press the `Commit Changes` button:

    - In the modal you should see a list of all the changes you made to your project.